In this section

 The module provides a set of functions.

-•Managing the synchronization of Lua procedures:
+•Managing synchronization of Lua procedures:

 •Storing the information about an IP address in the form of the IpAddress table:

-•Uploading external data from a text file:
+•Retrieving external data from a text file:

 ▫load_array(<path to file>) generates a string array from the contents of a specified text file.
 Empty strings and strings consisting only of white spaces are ignored.